trishume/sympy-wiki-with-svn/GSoC-2011-Application-Ben-McDonald:-Optimising-SymPy-using-Cython.md

 1. Generates static code that finds type errors.
 1. Adds functionality to the Python language (calling C code, constants).
 >Also, Cython does not require any rewriting of Python code.
 This is beneficial in two ways.
 First, this leaves a pure Python base that can be ported to other Python platforms such as Jython, IronPython, and Google App Engine.
 Second, it does not bind the original code to Cython.
 If SymPy moves to other optimisation techniques, there are no development costs to de-couple SymPy from Cython.

 #### CURRENT STATE OF CYTHON IN SYMPY

 >Cython is currently used only in the poly module.
-The poly module makes use of the ‘cythonized’ decorator from the utilities module, which declares specified local variables as ‘cython.int’ types.
+The poly module makes use of the ‘cythonized’ decorator from the utilities module, which declares specified local variables as C ints.
 This implementation is efficient in increasing performance but only uses a subset of Cython's features.
+Floating point numbers are not used in SymPy, mpmath has its own arbitrary precision floating point implementation.
+Yet, the decorator method could be expanded to cover C arrays for lists and tuples.

 >An alternative to decorators are Cython header files (.pyx).
 See http://wiki.cython.org/pure.
 Decorators and header files have both been suggested by SymPy members [[ref](http://www.google.com/url?q=http%3A%2F%2Fgroups.google.com%2Fgroup%2Fsympy%2Fbrowse_thread%2Fthread%2F5eccee5e2d02aa1a%2Fd6671be18f5c11ab%3Flnk%3Dgst%26q%3DCython%23d6671be18f5c11ab)].